Online Campus State Specific Information

 Wake Forest University is currently licensed by the Board of Regents of the State of Louisiana.
 Licenses are renewed by the State Board of Regents every two years.
 Licensed institutions have met minimal operational standards set forth by the state, but licensure does not constitute accreditation, guarantee the transferability of credit, nor signify that programs are certifiable by any professional agency or organization.

-Due to higher education regulation changes effective July 1, 2011, Wake Forest University is registered with the Maryland Higher Education Commission and authorized by the Commission to offer the Online Campus delivery of the MA Counseling and MA Human Services degree programs through June 30, 2014.
-The Maryland Higher Education Commission requires an annual registration.
+Due to higher education regulation changes effective July 1, 2011, Wake Forest University is registered with the Maryland Higher Education Commission and authorized by the Commission to offer the Online Campus delivery of the MA Counseling and MA Human Services degree programs.
+The Maryland Higher Education Commission requires an annual registration, and the renewal application evaluation is in progress.

 The Maryland Higher Education Commission may be contacted at: